shashianand25/geeksforgeeks-160-Day-Challenge/README.md

 ❌ First tried solving with nested `for` loops — worked, but failed on large test cases due to too many swaps.
 💡 Then realized after one full rotation, the array returns to original — so I optimized using `rotations % size`.
 ⚡ Final solution reduced time complexity to O(n).

+### 📅 Day 5 – Next Permutation

+📖 Learned about *lexicographical order* (like a dictionary).
+🔍 Started checking from the back to find the pivot, swapped with next greater, then sorted the rest.

+---

+### 📅 Day 6 – Majority Element

+🧪 Passed 1111/1113 test cases but hit Time Limit Exceeded.
+🌀 Tried sorting — it worked but was O(n log n).
+✅ Finally learned and used Boyer-Moore Voting Algorithm — O(n) time, O(1) space.

+---

+### 📅 Day 7 – Stock Buy and Sell

+😰 Looked tough at first, but turned out to be a 2-line greedy solution.
+⚠️ Example was just to confuse — keep buying low, selling high.